lewtds-forks/sterne-framework/README.md

 1.6.
 People using 12.04 should follow instructions on compiling `libsfml2` below, then come back here for instructions for running.

-Download the [tarball][1] and extract it inside `sterne-framework` source code directory, named as `sfml`.
-It will have this tree structure:
+Download the pre-compiled [tarball][1] and extract it inside `sterne-framework` source code directory, named as `sfml`.
+It should have this tree structure:

     sfml
      |